 Adopting a child and the child (such as in the case of adopting the child of a spouse) is often a long and cumbersome process.
 It involves various entities that are all there to supervise the adoption process.

-The law provides that in order to adopt, the prospective adopter has to be at least 28 years old and at least 21 years older than the child to be adopted.
-The prospective parent cannot be more than 45 years older than the child to be adopted.
-The court may dispense with this rule is case when adopting siblings.
+The law provides that a prospective adopter has to be at least 28 years and at least 21 years older than the child to be adopted.
+The prospective parent cannot be more than 45 years older than the child.
+The court may dispense with this rule is case when a person is adopting siblings.
 This rule may also be dispensed with in other circumstances.

 The Adoptions Board